VenturaNotes/Knowledge/Mathematics/Linear Algebra/Jim Hefferon/(Home Page) Linear Algebra 4th ed. by Jim Hefferon.md

 - Preface has some pretty broken english
 - “This book is Free.
 See http://joshua.smcvt.edu/linearalgebra for the license details.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=4&annotation=GUTX2WQ8))
 	- “page also has the latest version, exercise answers, beamer slides, lab manual, additional material, and LATEX source.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=4&annotation=C8XVWEZG))
-- “This book’s emphasis on motivation and development, and its availability, make it widely used for self-study.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=NS4SGUL2))
+- “This book's emphasis on motivation and development, and its availability, make it widely used for self-study.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=NS4SGUL2))
-- “You’ll get more from these if you have access to software for calculations such as Sage, freely available from http://sagemath.org.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=NPPHLU9G))
+- “You'll get more from these if you have access to software for calculations such as Sage, freely available from http://sagemath.org.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=NPPHLU9G))
 - “Be aware that few people can write correct proofs without training” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=4AX3AW6V))
 - ““I understand the material but it is only that I have trouble with the problems” shows a misconception.
 Being able to do things with the ideas is their entire point.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=6&annotation=DC4F2UNB))
 - “But texts have traditionally not given attributions for questions.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=6&annotation=8VZUX4SD))
-- “I have marked a good sample with $\checkmark$’s in the margin.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=IITS3PAJ))
+- “I have marked a good sample with $\checkmark$'s in the margin.” ([pdf](zotero://open-pdf/library/items/TGUR9253?page=5&annotation=IITS3PAJ))

 ## (1) Linear Systems
 ### (1.1) Solving Linear Systems